aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/manage-presentation/save-presentation/_index.md

 {{% /alert %}}

 The [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class holds a presentation's content.
 Whether creating a presentation from scratch or modifying an existing one, when finished, you want to save the presentation.
-With title: Aspose.Slides for Android via Java, it can be saved as a **file** or **stream**.
+With Aspose.Slides for Android via Java, it can be saved as a **file** or **stream**.
 This article explains how to save a presentation in different ways:

 ## **Save Presentation to File**
 Save a presentation to file by calling the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class [**Save**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation#save-java.lang.String-int-) method.
 Simply pass the file name and [**SaveFormat**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/SaveFormat) to the [**Save**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation#save-java.lang.String-int-) method.

-The examples that follow show how to save a presentation with title: Aspose.Slides for Android via Java.
+The examples that follow show how to save a presentation with Aspose.Slides for Android via Java.

 ```java
 // Instantiate a Presentation object that represents a PPT file